sparkfun/SparkFun_DataLogger/docs/configuration.md

 For more information on how to use this feature, check out the [section on viewing and downloading log files using the IoT web server](../example_iot_web_server/).

 [Examples: Viewing and Downloading Log Files using the IoT Web Server](../example_iot_web_server)
+/// caption
+Viewing Log Files using the Web Server
+///

 ### Advanced: System Update